nes-open-db/nes-open-db/README.md

 ### Developers

 There are plenty of things you can do as a developer in this project.
-You may develop plugins for existing emulators that integrate with Nes Open DB.
+You may develop plugins for existing emulators that integrate with Nes Open DB, work on the website, etc. What would you like to do?

 ### Designers